railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 A budget has various stages:

-* Confirmed: the budget is to be reviewed, but it can still be changed before actual approval;
+* *Confirmed*: the budget is to be reviewed, but it can still be changed before actual approval;

-* Approved: the budget is approved by the budget holder; the name of the user approving the budget will be displayed in the ``Validate User`` field.
+* *Approved*: the budget is approved by the budget holder; the name of the user approving the budget will be displayed in the ``Validate User`` field.

 You can cancel a budget and reset it to draft for the two preceding steps.

-* Done: the budget is fully approved and no changes will be allowed.
+* *Done*: the budget is fully approved and no changes will be allowed.
 You can no longer cancel the budget and reset it to draft.

-The Theoretical amount indicates the actual amount that could have been realised for the budget concerned according to the current date.
+The :guilabel:`Theoretical Amount` indicates the actual amount that might have been realised for the budget concerned according to the current date.
 When your budget is 1200 for 12 months, and today is the 30 October, the theoretical amount will be 1000, since this is the actual amount that could have been realised to date.

 To print a budget and make calculations of expenditure through budget, use the menu :menuselection:`Accounting --> Budgets --> Budgets`.
 OpenERP then gives you a list of available budgets.
 Select one or more budgets and then click :guilabel:`Print Budgets` to create the report for each, in a date range of your choice.

 The ``Print Budget`` report gives an overview of each analytic account included in your budget, according to the individual budgetary positions for that account.
+From the percentage and the comparison of planned (budgeted) and practical (actual) amounts, you have a good view on your situation.

 From the same list of actions, you can also print the ``Print Summary`` report, which will give you a total per analytic account (without splitting by budgetary position).

 Each of these reports can be printed from a specific date to a specific date.
-The End Date selected in the wizard determines the theoretical amount; if you select the last day of your financial year, the theoretical amount will be calculated as a function of that date (thus considering a complete financial year).
+The End Date selected in the wizard determines how the theoretical amount will be calculated; if you select the last day of your financial year, the theoretical amount will be calculated as a function of that date (thus considering a complete financial year).
+Note that the theoretical amount will be zero when the :guilabel:`Paid Date` entered is equal to or greater than the :guilabel:`End Date` for the budget.

-The percentage for a budget is calculated as follows: (amount realised / theoretical amount) x 100 This way you get a view on how much of the forecasted amount has been actually realised in your accounting.
+The percentage for a budget is calculated as follows: (practical amount / theoretical amount) x 100.
+This way you get a view on how much of the forecasted amount has been actually realised in your accounting.

 The figure :ref:`fig-accbudg` gives an example of a budget produced by OpenERP.